ftyers/ftyers.github.io/2018-komp-ling/practicals/segmentation/segmentation-response.md

 ```
 in Linux Terminal.
 ## 1.1 Chosen Segmenters
-To compare segmenters, I have chosen a Pragmatic Segmenter (1), NLTK’s function sent_tokenize() from nltk.tokenize (3) and NLTK’s Punkt.
+To compare segmenters, I have chosen a Pragmatic Segmenter, NLTK’s function sent_tokenize() from nltk.tokenize and NLTK’s Punkt.

 1. Pragmatic Segmenter is a rule-based sentence boundary detection gem that works across many languages.
 It returns a copy of text, divided into sentences, 1 per line.